jinni1995/CSCI576_Project/README.md

 Note - to deactivate, simply type `deativate`

-4. Install the required python modules with the command `pip3 install -r requirements.txt`
+4. Install the required python modules with the command `pip3 install -r requirements.txt`.

+5. Install the required dependencies that cannot be installed with pip.
+These requirements can be found in the file `non-pip-requirements.txt`.
+Installing these will vary depending on your system.
+With MacOS, the best way to install these is through HomeBrew.
+To do so, run `cat non-pip-requirements | xargs brew install`.
+However, this will definitely change depending on your system!

 ## Running

 To run this project, ensure that `my_program.py` is executable.
 On MacOS, this is done by running `chmod +x my_program.py`.

+Next, create an `ouput` folder.
+On MacOS, this is done by running `mkdir output`.

 After that, simply run the `my_program.py` script.
 On MacOS, this is done by running `./my_program.py`.